klaudiusz-czapla/my-cloud-home-go/README.md

 > Thoughest part was done by the authors of libraries mentioned above - as of now documentation for WD My Cloud REST Api does not exist anywhere in public.

-> Security concerns at least for now are totally not in scope of the development(credentials in configuration files).
+> Security concerns at least for now are totally not in scope of the development (credentials in configuration files).
 User responsibility is to keep them secret.

-> Application relies of existence of configuration json file named config.json stored in default location (place from application were started).
+> Application relies of existence of configuration json file named <em>config.json</em> stored in default location (place from application were started).
 You can override it easily by passing its custom path and custom name through the command line.
-Configuration file is meant to store sensitive values like secrets, password so please keep it secret.
+Configuration file is meant to store sensitive values like secrets, password so please keep them secret.

 ## Other resources you may find useful
 - https://home.mycloud.com
 - https://github.com/spf13/cobra
 - https://github.com/spf13/viper

-## How to (Linux usage assumed)
+## How to
-- How to get the token and refresh it immediately from command line

 ```
 ./my-cloud-home-go token --as="./token"
 token=`cat token`